avalanche-games/avalanche/README.md

-(the hard way), and also, for build issues use a name like `Build Error on Operational System - Details`, where Operational System is windows version, mac version or linux distro name and version, the details is a thing that you think that is causin the bug, no rules for descriptions (for now).
+(the hard way), and also, for build issues use a name like `Build Error on Operational System - Details`, where Operational System is windows version, mac version or linux distro name and version, the details is a thing that you think that is causing the bug, no rules for descriptions (for now).

 # Licensing